 There are numerous factors that can influence gross profit including product mix, customer mix, manufacturing costs, volume, sale discounts and charges for excess or obsolete inventory, to name a few.
 Many of these factors influence or are interrelated with other factors.
 The Company includes in cost of sales all of the costs related to the sale of products in accordance with U.S. generally accepted accounting principles.
 These costs include the following: raw materials (including produce, casein, seeds and packaging), direct labor, overhead (including indirect labor, depreciation, and facility related costs) and shipping and shipping-related costs.
-The following are the primary reasons for the changes in gross profit for the three months ended August 26, 2012 compared to the same period last year as outlined in the table above.
+The following are the primary reasons for the changes in gross profit for the three and six months ended November 25, 2012 compared to the same periods last year as outlined in the table above.